 What Is a Genset?

+What does genset mean?
 The term genset is an abbreviation of generator set, which refers to a generator and engine combination.
-The engine drives the generator, which provides the power used to run other equipment.
+The definition of a genset container is an engine that drives the generator, which provides the power used to run other equipment.
 Depending on the application, the genset may run construction equipment, appliances, cooling systems or other devices.

 Each genset consists of two main components, the generator – or alternator – and the engine.
 The engine runs on fuel and drives the generator, which in turn provides electricity to run other equipment.
 Typically, large gensets such as those used in transport use diesel fuel, though they can often also run on JP-8 fuel.